 Parking zones are subject to be enforced 24 hours a day.
 All vehicles parking must have required permits or a visitor's pass.

-Curbs and stripes that are painted red designate parking zones that are reserved for faculty and staff.
+Curbs and stripes that are painted maroon designate parking zones that are reserved for faculty and staff.
 Faculty and staff registered vehicles used by student dependents are to be parked only in authorized student parking.
 Some faculty/ staff parking spaces my be marked with a reserved number.
 Only persons assigned to these designated numbers are authorized to park in these areas.
 Reserved spaces are enforced 24 hours a day.

 Curbs and stripes that are painted white designate parking for commuter students unless otherwise denoted by a posted sign or placard.
 These parking areas are located throughout the campus and include gravel lots.